Book Title: Midnight

 I think what went wrong in this story is the multiplot storyline Wilson attempted.
 Violet has an obsession with fairies created by her favourite author Casper Dreams, struggles to make friends and is emotionally abused by her brother—who just happens to be adopted and uses that as his excuse for his behaviour.

 Jasmine is caught kissing Will and Violet feels betrayed.
 She runs away and finds the author, Casper Dreams.
 When she returns, she discovers that Will is nice to her.
-But this to me seems like something an abuser would do after the fear of losing someone before they return back to their normal self—the book also makes it so that the reader knows Will can be nice when he wants to be.
+But this to me seems like something an abuser would do after the fear of losing someone before they return back to their normal self.

 For this reason, I think this book falls under the same responsibility as My Sister Jodie in terms of responsibility for young children.
 Yes, things seemed to be looking up at the end, but I don’t feel it was solid enough.
 I think Will needed a lesson that could make it a more solid impression that he would behave better in the future.